catarinaccmateus/FM-CONSULTORES/README.md

 # FM-CONSULTORES ASSOCIADOS, LDA
 > Landing page using Handlebars, SASS and Javascript.
 ParcelJS was used as a bundler.
 > Check it out: http://fm-consutores.com

+- Mobile responsive with Sass via media queries.
+- All front-end javascript was written without frameworks with the goal to get proficient at pure javascript.
+- Deployed using Plesk.